ktrujillo52/palign/README.md

 ```

 - You need to have two FASTA files in your directory, simply enter these filenames as prompted.
 The program will create output files containing bins of sequences.
 - Note: Tryptophan residues (W) need to be converted to *.
 Sequence length limit is 500.
+- Note: palign.py files cannot accept gapped sequences.
+If starting from an aligned sequence, please submit partitions of the sequence in a manner that preserves gaps in the output file.

 Then run the following script to start the job:
  ```